 Michael Krigsman: I remember when you were doing that research before you published the book, and at that time, digital transformation was a relatively new concept, and you were right on the cutting edge.
 Today, if we fast-forward four years, digital transformation has become kind of this almost meaningless buzzword.
 Every marketing department, every business marketing department, it seems, have adopted the phrase, and it means whatever they want.
 And so, from your standpoint, having been researching this, and really one of the pioneers in this, what does “digital transformation” actually mean?
 If we strip away the jargon and the hype, what is digital transformation?

-I forgot to mention one thing, which is that I think I’d like to emphasise which is equally important is, in note of this, I still have the fundamental belief that despite the fact that these transformations are really technology-based, and very complex technology, there is still the massive human element behind that.
-So, organizations are made of people, and I think we have to understand that a start of a transformation, if you don’t get your people on board, upgrade their skills, and really engage them in this transformation, usually it’s not a good sign for succeeding in this kind of transformation.
+I forgot to mention one thing, which is that I think I’d like to emphasize (which is equally important is, in note of this) I still have the fundamental belief that despite the fact that these transformations are really technology-based, and very complex technology, there is still a massive human element behind that.
+So, organizations are made of people, and I think we have to understand that as part of a transformation, if you don’t get your people on board, upgrade their skills, and really engage them in this transformation, usually it’s not a good sign for succeeding in this kind of transformation.
 So that’s kind of our, if you know what, it’s a pretty broad topic.
 Not everybody’s trying to do floor-to-ceiling-type of transformation.
-You can start with your customer experience, you can start with operations.
-But fundamentally, these technologies are really going to touch every single point of the organization.
-And to some extent, that’s one of the messages I said in the book, is that you have a need for a good strategy and a good vision, because you could spend a ton of money to try to, you know, change everything in your organization, because you can’t truly change every part of your organization with technology.
-So one of the exercises is, “How do I focus my investments to make sure that there is a payoff, and also that the organization can actually deliver on the vision, and on the strategy?”
+You can start with your customer experience.
+You can start with operations.
+But fundamentally, these technologies are really going to touch every single point of the organization and to some extent, that’s one of the messages I said in the book.
+Hence the need for a good strategy and a good vision, because you could spend a ton of money to try to, you know, change everything in your organization.
+But, you can’t truly change every part of your organization with technology.
+So one of the exercises is, “How do I focus my investments to make sure that there is a payoff?” and also “Whether the organization can actually deliver on the vision, and on the strategy?”

 Michael Krigsman: One of the pieces that I think is so interesting, is the fact that we’re always talking about putting the customer in the center.
 And why is that so important for digital transformation?

-So the reason, mainly, that people, in my view, start with customer experience is a good reason; which is, how do we really improve the customer experience from, this kind of silo delivery that we have?
-And also because digital has just multiplied the touchpoints so much, that we have, you know, kiosks, loyalty cards, social channel; I mean, you name it.
-We have a multitude of touchpoints with the client, that it’s becoming more and more complex to connect in a seamless way with your customers, enhance all your projects and endeavors that we see over the last few years around multichannel integration, because it’s an incredibly difficult exercise to do, and I think it’s quite right to start with the client.
+So the reason mainly that people, in my view, start with customer experience is a good reason, which is: How do we really improve the customer experience from, this kind of silo delivery that we have?
+And also because digital has just multiplied the touchpoints so much, that we have, you know: kiosks; loyalty cards; social channel ─ I mean, you name it.
+We have a multitude of touchpoints with the client; it’s becoming more and more complex to connect in a seamless way with your customers.
+And hence, all the projects and endeavors that we see over the last few years around multichannel integration, because it’s an incredibly difficult exercise to do.
+And I think it’s quite right to start with the client.

-Probably also, as you go in front of your board and ask for investment, it’s probably easier to say it’s about customer than it is to say it’s about investment or anything else in the organization.
+Probably also, as you go in front of your board and ask for investment, it’s probably easier if you say it’s about [the] customer than it is to say it’s about something else in the organization.
 So there’s probably that as well.
-But I think the focus on the customer for me, is every transformation that I see being successful has always been failry customer-centric, and really taking an outside view of the organization, because you know….Most industries today are facing a set of clients that are fundamentally changing themselves, and we talk a lot about Millennials, but I think it’s not just age groups that are changing, so it’s not just demographics that drives that, it’s actually behavior.
+But I think the focus on the customer for me, is every transformation that I see being successful has always been fairly customer-centric, and really taking an outside view of the organization.
+Because you know….Most industries today are facing a set of clients that are fundamentally changing themselves, and we talk a lot about Millennials.
+But, I think it’s not just age groups that are changing, so it’s not just demographics that drives that.
+It’s actually behavior.
 So, we’re seeing...And if you look at the research, you will find that demographics is only a good indicator, but you find a very traditional and conservative 30 year old, and a very digital-savvy 55 year old.
 So, you cannot be a perfect guide.

-And it’s actually really important, because these people want to interact with the firm, want to engage in the firm; with firms that are fundamentally different.
-And the more traditional corporations have really got to understand that when you recalibrate how you want to do banking, or I’ve been banking with the same bank for fifteen years, I love them, and I’ve never talked to a single employee in all these fifteen years, and I’m happy with that.
+So that is really important, because the way these people want to interact with the firm, want to engage in … with the firms are fundamentally different.
+And the more traditional corporations have really got to understand that and recalibrate how you want to do banking.
+I’ve been banking with the same bank for 15 years.
+I love them and I’ve never talked to a single employee in all these 15 years, and I’m happy with that.
 So those are the kind of things that are really changing the way that we connect with our customers.

 Michael Krigsman: We have an interesting comment from Arsalan Khan on Twitter.
 And he’s pointing out something that I was going to ask you about, which is: “Is it fair to say that digital transformation is the business process re-engineering of our time?
 Or is there something different here?”

-Another thing, you are changing your business model.
-And if you think about, you know, what GE has done with the, you know, the industrial internet and Predix, I think that’s a good example of a digital transformation that’s fundamentally changed the nature of your business, how you go to market, the kind of skillset that you have to hire, and so on and so forth.
-So, I think you have to think about it like a portfolio of activity where some of it will be more re-engineering, some of it will be tweaking your business model without changing too much; so think about the insurance companies setting insurance by the hour, or mobile phone.
+Or the things that are changing your business model.
+And if you think about, you know, what GE has done with the, you know, the industrial internet and Predix.
+I think that’s a good example of a digital transformation that’s fundamentally changed the nature of your business: how you go to market; the kind of skillset that you have to hire; and so on and so forth.
+So, I think you have to think about it like a portfolio of activity where some of it will be more re-engineering, some of it will be tweaking your business model without changing too much.
+So, think about the insurance companies selling insurance by the hour, or mobile phone.
 You know, that’s a fundamentally new offering, but it’s not really changing your fundamental business model.
-Then you have the really complex, I would say, cross-value chain type of transformations, so if you think about banks, and telecom back-office system, it’s a mind-boggling endeavor to actually start, you know, modernizing and automating this current system.
+Then you have the really complex, I would say, cross-value chain type of transformations.
+So, if you think about banks, and telecom back-office system, it’s a mind-boggling endeavor to actually start, you know, modernizing and automating this current system.
 And then in the GE example I’ve just taken, where it’s complex from a value-chain perspective, and complex from a business model perspective.
-And these are the moon-shots and the big bets that people are taking, and I think GE is going to …You know, if you think about when … how long they’ve taken to actually do that, you know four years is actually a very short time.
+And these are kind of the moon-shots and the big bets that people are taking, and I think GE is going to …You know, if you think about when … how long they’ve taken to actually do that.
+You know four years is actually a very short time.
 And it’s an example of an impressive case.

-But, I love the question, because people tend to think always about disruption, we have to change everything.
+But, I love the question, because people tend to think always about disruption: “We have to change everything!”
 No!
-I think you have to think.
-Everything within the big digital transformation, you have different types of programs, and each of them have got a different risk profile, and a different investment profile, and a different timeline.
+I think you have to think every type of these… within a big digital transformation, you have different types of programs, and each of them have got a different risk profile, and a different investment profile, and a different timeline.
 And actually, it’s good to manage it as a portfolio so you can add your bets, and your risk, and your investments.

 Michael Krigsman: It’s very interesting to hear you describe it as a portfolio of activities with their own investment, their own timeline.
 To what extent are companies making the big bet change, that you were talking about at the extreme?
 I mean, if you read the press, it seems like every other company is, you know, completely rethinking their whole business!
 But …